 Students will be participating in in various activities which may result in clothing being stained.
 Please make sure that your child is prepared with a “paint shirt” or wears clothing you are fine with being stained.

 If your child has a birthday during camp, feel free to bring treats for his or her group.
 Ask the Lead Teacher before the big day for a count of the number of students who should be in attendance on a specific day and if any students in the class have special dietary concerns such as allergies to peanuts.

-Please be respectful of our staff by arriving between 7:45-8:00am so activities can begin promptly.
-Parents need to pick up their children no later than 12:15pm.
-It is expected that parents or designee will sign the child in and out each day.
+Please be respectful of our staff by arriving between 8:15-8:30am so activities can begin promptly.
+Parents/caregivers need to pick up their children no later than 12:45pm.
+It is required that parents or designee will sign the child in and out each day.